Home > Analyses > Technology > DocuSign, Inc.

 Workday, Inc.54.9B

-DocuSign, Inc. ranks 20th among 33 competitors, with a market cap approximately 4.75% that of the leading company, Salesforce.
-It is positioned below both the average market cap of the top 10 competitors (143.6B) and the median market cap of the sector (18.8B).
-DocuSign maintains a 58.3% market cap gap to its nearest competitor above, indicating a significant distance from the next strongest player.
+DocuSign, Inc. ranks 20th among 33 competitors and holds just 3.67% of the market cap of leader Salesforce.
+It stands below both the average market cap of the top 10 (143.6B) and the sector median (18.8B).
+The company enjoys a substantial 105% market cap gap over its nearest competitor above.

 Comparisons with competitors